Orange-OpenSource/KGConv/README.md

 ## License

 This corpus is distributed under CC-BY-4.0 license.
-See ``copyright_notice.txt'' for more details.
+See copyright_notice.txt for more details.